-For Salt’s latest Women in Tech interview, we spoke with Director of Partner Programs for Tata Communications, Michele Lee from Singapore.
+For Salt, a global digital recruitment agency‘s latest Women in Tech interview, we spoke with Director of Partner Programs for Tata Communications, Michele Lee from Singapore.
 Michele has a wealth of experience in building award-winning partner programs for companies such as EMC, Sun Microsystems and currently Tata Communications.
 With 20+ years of experience working in tech, she shares her advice and thoughts on how to progress your career in a typically male-dominated environment.

 The #SaltSessions Women in Tech #WiT interview series speaks with thought leaders from around the world to get their opinion and advice on how they have grown their career in tech and overcome challenges and adversity during their career.